-Career Coaching - Not sure which direction you're headed?
-Have specific questions about your search?
-Don't hesitate to set up an appointment to talk with one of our career coaches.
+Ч hesitate to set up an appointment to talk with one of our career coaches.
 Mock Interviews - Stop by or give us a call to set up an appointment.
 Come professionally dressed.
-Résumé & Cover Letter Critique Drop In Hours - Check out our website for current days and times.
+Résumé &amp; Cover Letter Critique Drop In Hours - Check out our website for current days and times.
 Networking Tips - an essential component of any job search!
-Join the Messiah College Professional Network on LinkedIn.
+Join the Messiah University Professional Network on LinkedIn